 When the question on whether employees require minimum supervision when doing their work was asked, the data collected revealed that; 57 respondents and 40 respondents representing 51.82% and 36.36% respectively strongly agreed and agreed that they required minimum supervision when doing their work.
 8 respondents at 7.27% were undecided on whether they required minimum supervision when doing their work.
+8 respondents at 7.27% were undecided on whether they required minimum supervision when doing their work.
 The remaining 5 respondents representing 5.54% of the sample size disagreed to the researchers' statement that they required minimum supervision when doing their work.
 Additionally, responses on whether the Bank valued their customers revealed that, 61 respondents representing 55.45% strongly agreed that they treated their customers as valuable assets.
 33 respondents representing 33.64% also agreed to the researchers' statement.
-However, 3 respondents at 2.72% and 2 respondents at1.82% of the sample size strongly disagreed and disagreed respectively to the researchers' statement that they valued customers.
+However, 3 respondents at 2.72% and 2 respondents at 1.82% of the sample size strongly disagreed and disagreed respectively to the researchers' statement that they valued customers.
 The remaining 7 respondents representing 6.36% were undecided on whether the customers were valued.

-To sum it all, the study respondents' position on whether they strive to achieve market dominance in the Banking sector revealed that, 53 respondents representing 48.18% and 46 respondents representing 41.82% strongly agreed and agreed respectively that they strive to achieve dominance in the Banking sector, whereas 10 respondents representing 9.9% were undecided about the researchers' statement.
+To sum it all, the study respondents' position on whether they strive to achieve market dominance in the Banking sector revealed that, 53 respondents representing 48.18% and

+46 respondents representing 41.82% strongly agreed and agreed respectively that they strive to achieve dominance in the Banking sector, whereas 10 respondents representing 9.9% were undecided about the researchers' statement.

 The findings from the study indicate a strong mission culture for KCB Bank from the 8 factors representing mission culture.
 There is a probability that the strong mission culture supports the good performance of KCB Bank.
 The finding regarding a strong mission culture for KCB is aligned to other study findings which confirm that strong mission culture directly supports good performance.
-Ohmae, (1982) says that successful organizations have a clear sense of purpose and direction that defines organizational goals and strategic objectives and expresses a vision of how the organization will look in the future.
+Ohmae, (2022) says that successful organizations have a clear sense of purpose and direction that defines organizational goals and strategic objectives and expresses a vision of how the organization will look in the future.
 In the general, the researcher postulates that KCB Bank has a strong corporate culture as supported by the research findings.
 The study findings indicate that KCB Bank has a strong corporate culture which appears to be positively influencing the improved performance.

-4.4 Diagnostic Tests
+4.7 Diagnostic Tests

+inty rest

 Variable Tolerance VIF

 Involvement culture .129 4.621

 Consistency culture .341 2.796

 Adaptability culture .530 1.892

 Mission culture .136 6.488

 Organizational factors .189 6.741

 Performance .251 6.891